xtdb/xtdb/docs/phase_2.md

 query engine to support certain things, but a lot of it can happen independently in its own layer.
 A positive is that there's a set of specifications to follow.

+#### GraphQL and SQL Support

+Adding either GraphQL or SQL support (via Apache Calcite) requires some form of schema to exist.
+This schema could partly be mined from the indexes and documents (some of this information would also be useful to the query planner), but most likely and easiest, the user could provide sub-schemas of the data in Crux and make it available through GraphQL or SQL.
+Potentially some of these other query languages can be nested on top of each other, at least initially.
+That is, there are GraphQL to SQL mappers, and there might be SQL to SPARQL mappers etc.s

+There are also other query languages like Cypher and Gremlin/Tinkerpop.

 #### Subscriptions